Shamim Kaisar Lincoln

-Shamim Kaisar Lincoln is a Bangladesh Nationalist Party politician and a former member of parliament of Gaibandha-4.
+Shamim Kaisar Lincoln is a Bangladesh Nationalist Party politician and a member of parliament representing Gaibandha-4.
+He also serves as the State Minister for Religious Affairs of Bangladesh.

 Career

 Lincoln was elected to parliament from Gaibandha-4 as a Bangladesh Nationalist Party candidate in a May 2006 by-election following the death of incumbent Abdul Mottaleb Akanda.

+In the 2026 Bangladeshi general election, he won from the same constituency from BNP.